d2km/rtypes/README.md

 # RTypes

-RTypes is a library which helps automatically create a verification function for a given user type.
+RTypes is an Elixir library which helps automatically create a verification function for a given user type.
 The function can be used to check the shape of the data after de-serialisation or in unit-tests.